oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 tags: [reactjs, reacthooks, javascript]
 tweets:
 - "Learn how to use functional components in @reactjs in this quick tutorial."
 - "⚛️ React Hooks will let you embrace your inner functional programmer.
-Learn how to use them!"
+Learn how to use them today!"
 - "Use @reactjs hooks with @okta for authentication!
 It's sooo simple!"
 image: blog/react-hooks/react-hooks.png
 type: conversion